AndraxDev/speak-gpt-web/README.md

   "initialMessage": "Hello, how are you?", "initialResponse": "I'm fine, thank you.", "styleMessage": "This is an example chat.
-Please be polite.", "chatLocation": "I'm fine, thank you.",
+Please be polite.", "chatLocation": "I'm fine, thank you."
 }
 ```
+- `name` - name that will be displayed on the top of the assistant window
 - `initialMessage` - message that will be sent to the assistant when it's loaded
 - `initialResponse` - response of assistant to make conversation work properly
 - `styleMessage` - message with additional content that are not shown in the chat and appended to the end of the chat history.